ehanahamed/quizfreely/docs/dev/api/api-dotenv.md

   - `localhost` to listen on localhost, `0.0.0.0` to listen on all all IPv4 addresses, see https://fastify.dev/docs/latest/Reference/Server/#listen
   - should be `HOST=localhost` for production
   - should be `HOST=0.0.0.0` for development
-- `API_URL=`
-  - url of the api, it's localhost even in production because we proxy that localhost url to https://quizfreely.com/api
-  - should be `API_URL=http://localhost:8008` for development AND PRODUCTION
 - `POSTGRES_URI=`
   - PostgreSQL connection URI
   - should be `POSTGRES_URI=postgres://quizfreely_api:PASSWORD@localhost/quizfreely-db`